Richard-Gnitnub/Railworks/Documentation/API.md

 ### **Example: STL Generation Workflow**
 1. **Initiate Task**:
-   - Client sends a POST request to `/api/stl/generate/` with track parameters.
+   - Client sends a `POST` request to `/api/stl/generate/` with track parameters.
-   - The API validates inputs and queues the task using Celery.
+   - Django Ninja validates inputs and queues the task using Celery.
    - Response includes a `task_id` for tracking.

 2. **Check Status**:
-   - Client sends a GET request to `/api/stl/status/<task_id>/`.
+   - Client sends a `GET` request to `/api/stl/status/{task_id}/`.
    - The API checks the task status in Redis and responds with `pending`, `in-progress`, or `completed`.

 3. **Download File**:
    - Upon task completion, a secure file URL is generated.
-   - Client downloads the file using `/api/stl/download/<file_id>/`.
+   - Client downloads the file using `/api/stl/download/{file_id}/`.

 ---